qhuyduong/AMDMicrophone/README.md

 #### Can I use this kext along with AppleALC?
 Yes.
 This kext is a separate driver for microphones.
 You still need AppleALC for audio output.

-#### After installing the kext, Microphone appears in the settings but not no sound
+#### After installing the kext, Microphone appears in the settings but no sound
 Refer [this](#check-if-your-laptop-is-equipped-with-an-acp-based-microphone) to make sure your device is supported.